TingleDinkle/Notes-for-Networking/README.md

 Multilayer switch: connects using many more switches, aka more pathways aka a switch with many pathways pretty much it.

-fun fact about Russian for some reasons from teacher: u and y is said in reverse compared to how we(normal people) usually says it
+fun fact about Russian for some reasons( if you actually read my notes you'll find this unrelated): u and y is said in reverse compared to how we(normal people) usually says it

 About VoIP phone: It doesn't take any "data" as a normal IP Phone, but only the sound through network?? (not sure, teacher goes on about it being fascinating but focused on other points after brief explanation)

 Network Representation
 ----------------------
 - Physical topology: the physical location of intermediary devices and cable installation.
--

 - Logical topology: illustrates devices, ports, and the addressing scheme of the network.